Master of Science: Sweden

 Like all EU member states, Sweden follows the Bologna Process.
 The Master of Science academic degree has, like in Germany, recently been introduced in Sweden.
 Students studying Master of Science in Engineering programs are rewarded both the English Master of Science Degree, but also the Swedish equivalent "Teknologisk masterexamen".
 Whilst "Civilingenjör" is an at least five year long education.

 Syria

 The Master of Science is a degree that can be studied only in public universities.
 The program is usually 2 years, but it can be extended to 3 or 4 years.
 The student is required to pass a specific bachelor's degree to attend a specific Master of Science degree program.
 The master of science is mostly a research degree, except for some types of programs held with cooperation of foreign universities.
 The student typically attends courses in the first year of the program and should then prepare a research thesis.
-Publishing two research papers is recommended and will increase the final evaluation grade.